KlusterKite/KlusterKite/KlusterKite.Web/Readme.md

 }
 ```

-This plugin automaticaly registers in the DI all subclasses of `ApiController`.
+This plugin automagically registers in the DI all subclasses of `ApiController`.

 As AspNet hosting is partialy configured before DI configuration, the additional configuration of hosting could be done via [`IWebHostingConfigurator`](../Docs/Doxygen/html/interface_kluster_kite_1_1_web_1_1_i_web_hosting_configurator.html) implementations that shout be described in the `KlusterKite.Web.Configurators` configuration section (as shown above).